-A passing grade on the CPCE is required during the last semester of study.
+A passing grade on the Counselor Preparation Comprehensive Exam (CPCE) is required during the last semester.

 CERTIFICATE OF ADVANCED GRADUATE STUDY (CAGS) IN COUNSELING

 Adviser: Pilar Hernandez-Wolfe, 410-516-7928

 The Certificate of Advanced Graduate Study (CAGS) is an advanced 30-credit, post-master's program with a concentration in counseling and clinical supervision for counselors who wish to enhance those skills.
 Students develop individualized programs with specialized concentrations with their adviser's approval.